-This page will be updated starting in the Spring of 2020, as the EDBB program will be informed of new positions becoming available for the June 2020 Hiring Days event at EPFL.
+This page will be updated, as the EDCB program will be informed of new positions becoming available for the Hiring Days event at EPFL.
 Meanwhile, do not hesitate to contact the laboratories which interest you to find out whether they have upcoming openings for PhD students.

-At least 2 openings are available for the November 1st, 2020 deadline.
+At least 2 openings are available.
 PhD projects will be available in the following two areas of research:

 - Biological nanopores for single-molecule sensing

 Nanopore sensing is a powerful single-molecule approach currently developed for the precise detection of biomolecules, as for instance in DNA and protein sequencing.
 Our laboratory is developing this technology exploiting the properties of biological pores.
 Recently, we showed that aerolysin, a pore-forming toxin, exhibits high sensitivity for single-molecule detection and can be ad hoc engineered for different sensing tasks.
 The goal of this project is to develop and characterize aerolysin-based nanopores as sensing devices to be applied for genome sequencing, proteomic analysis and disease diagnosis.
 The project is highly interdisciplinary, includes experimental and computational aspects and interactions with a diverse network of collaborators.
 Students with a background in biochemistry, physics, bioengineering and computational sciences are encouraged to apply.